tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 - kernel launch overhead
 - Suboptimal memory access patterns
 - NCCL overhead
-- **Memory management overhead—a**dditional memory allocations and copies required for tensor parallelism.
+- **Memory management overhead**—additional memory allocations and copies required for tensor parallelism.
-- and others I’m not aware of
+- miscellaneous

 These factors make accurate overhead modeling extremely challenging.
 As we'll demonstrate in the next sections, the gap between theoretical and actual performance can be substantial, requiring empirical measurement for accurate system modeling.